cagney201/30-Day-SOC-MyDFIR-Challenge-/README.md

 **Day 1: Network Architecture Design for SOC Environment**

- I have designed a network architecture diagram for the purpose of establishing a secure Security Operations Center (SOC) environment for testing and monitoring.
-Utilizing Draw.io, I have created a visual representation that organizes the infrastructure into a cloud-based environment hosted on Vultr, with the Kali Linux machine hosted on-premise via VMware.
+ I have designed a network architecture diagram for the purpose of establishing a Security Operations Center (SOC) environment for testing and monitoring.
+I have created a visual representation that organizes the infrastructure into a cloud-based environment hosted on Vultr, with the Kali Linux machine hosted on-premise via VMware.